 “Braintree’s vault and payment Forward API allows us to create our Direct Booking facility on Skyscanner.
 The direct booking provides a great experience for our users, without the friction of leaving our site or apps.
 This helps us deliver consistency, convenience and trust for the millions of travelers who use Skyscanner to find and book their trips and brings in new customers and enhanced sales opportunities and results for our partners.” -Jon Hoar, Head of Product, Direct Booking, Skyscanner

 With the integration of Braintree’s Forward API, Skyscanner is now able to provide a seamless purchase experience directly within their site and apps, regardless of the airline’s payment processor.
 The secure sharing of payment and consumer information with airlines and Online Travel Agents on their platform will result in repeat consumers having a quick checkout experience, as they are not required to enter their payment information every time they look to book a ticket.
+Read about how Skyscanner is already seeing success from the integration of the Braintree commerce infrastructure tools.

 By taking the vault beyond connecting and tokenizing data to securely sharing data both on and off of the Braintree platform, we are opening up the possibilities for entirely new commerce experiences.
 From trusted integrations with service providers to uninterrupted retail checkout flows, our APIs address the complexities of securely moving payment data between businesses and further our commitment to be the operating system for digital commerce.